 - Aquaculture Production (topics: Aquatic Animal Reproduction & Genetics, Aquatic Production Systems, Aquaculture in Practice) (AQUPX2)

-Advanced modules (choose two from six):
+Advanced modules (choose two from five):

 - Aquatic Environmental Resources (topics: Environmental Management, GIS and Remote Sensing, Biodiversity & Sustainable Development) (AQUPY1)